-Author of the giant insect thriller Yeitso, The Vampire Hunters trilogy, and Nazi Ghouls from Space.
+Author of the giant insect thriller Yeitso, The Vampire Hunters trilogy, the zombie apocalypse novel Rotter World, and Nazi Ghouls from Space.
 Author of the short stories "Lebenden Toten at the Gates," "Last Flight of the Bismarck," "The Hunger," "Cruise of the Living Dead," "Deck the Malls with Bowels of Holly" (think zombie reindeer), and "From Space It Came".

 It began without warning.
 It continues without mercy.
 Now a band of high schoolers join forces with guns, swords, baseball bats, and anything else they can get their hands on to battle a bloodthirsty, flesh-hungry zombie apocalypse.
 Slashing action, stunning animation, and jaw-dropping excitement make HIGH SCHOOL OF THE DEAD the most hotly anticipated event of the year.